3EEEs/EdgeGuard-Hybrid-Intelligence/docs/SETUP.md

      ```bash
     ./env/Scripts/activate
     ```

-2. Navigate to the root directory of the project
+3. Navigate to the root directory of the project
 ```bash
 cd ~/EdgeGuard-Hybrid-Intelligence
 ```
-3. Choose one of the following options:
+4. Choose one of the following options (Choose Option B if Option A is not working):

 **Option A — Run frontend and backend together**